GabeScott/standard-works-vault/General Conference/2006 October - Faith, Service, Constancy.md

 # Faith, Service, Constancy

-*By David S. Baxter - Of the Seventy*
+By Elder David S. Baxter - *Of the Seventy*

 *Given in the October session of the 2006 General Conference*

+>*As we cultivate our faith, grow through service, and stay constant and true come what may, so we feel the Savior’s love.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/10/faith-service-constancy?lang=eng)